vintlang/vintlang/repl/docs/en/operators.md

 # OPERATORS
-Operators are the foundation of any programming language, allowing you to perform various operations on variables and values.
+Operators are the fofunction of any programming language, allowing you to perform various operations on variables and values.
 This page covers the syntax and usage of operators in vint, including assignment, arithmetic, comparison, member, and logic operators.

 ## ASSIGNMENT